rsspdc/checklists/checklists/rsspdc-pipeline-lite.md

 - [ ] Project has suitable documentation
 	- [ ] 🥉Bronze *(easy)*: Project has README file that either contains directly or links to resources which answer these questions:
 		- [ ] What is the name or title of the project?
-		- [ ] Why did you make this package?
+		- [ ] Why did you make this pipeline?
 		- [ ] What problem does it address and how?
 		- [ ] Why would I want to use it, what differentiates it from its alternatives?
 		- [ ] How do I install it? (with example)
 		- [ ] How do I use it? (with example)
 		- [ ] Where should I go in the project to find what I'm looking for?
 		- [ ] Are you looking for contributions and if so how to contribute?
+		- [ ] What inputs do I need?
+		- [ ] What outputs should I expect?
 		- [ ] How do I cite the project?
 		- [ ] Who contributed to the project and what did they contribute?
 		- [ ] Who should I contact, about what, and how?